Zhanylai99/31github/README.md

 _Start Day: 24th of November - End day: 24th of December:

-Day 1: What is GitHub💻?
+Day 1: What is GitHub💻?✔️
 -
 - Registered to GitHub and learned interface
 - Created my first repository

-Day 2: Becoming familiar with sections of GitHub
+Day 2: Becoming familiar with sections of GitHub✔️
 -
 - wrote my plans for the next 30-days on WIKI page

-Day 3: My first Commit on GitHub💡
+Day 3: My first Commit on GitHub💡✔️
 -
 -Basics of Git
 -Writing "Hello World" in text file and commit it to my Git repository -To add HelloWorld.txt to repository

-Day 4: What is HTML?
+Day 4: What is HTML?✔️
 -
 - the most commonly used tags in HTML
 - How Web works?